Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 <details><summary><b>Running with a dotnet.exe launch profile</b></summary>

-Users running with a dotnet.exe launch profile can set the environment variables as part of your application startup script or as an ASP.NET Core launch profile.
+Users running with a dotnet.exe launch profile can use it to set the Contrast environment variables.

 **Example:**